 - The list shows your relatives from closest first, to distant towards the end.
 The people who come first on the list are the most closely related to you.

 - There are about 50 people listed per page.

-- On the main DNA Insights page, it tells you how many 4th cousins or closer you have, but you will have many, many more distant cousin matches (and not all of those are as distant as you might think).
+- On the main DNA Results Summary page, it tells you how many 4th cousins or closer you have, but you will have many, many more distant cousin matches (and not all of those are as distant as you might think).

 - You can search through these matches by place of birth, or surnames contained in their family trees.

-- You can sort the matches based on whether they are new (i.e. you have not looked at them before), by Genetic Community, or by Shared Ancestor Hints (more on that another time).
+- You can sort the matches based on whether they are new (i.e. you have not looked at them before), by Genetic Community or Migration, or by Shared Ancestor Hints.

 What Can You Learn About Your DNA Matches?

 Starting from your DNA match list, choose a match to examine more closely by clicking the “View Match” button.
 You will get taken to the “match page”, where you can find the following information about your match:

 - The last time that they logged into Ancestry

 - Their major and trace ethnicities

 - A button to contact the match